 3. No-Bake Praline Cookies: These seem more like a candy than a cookie, but whatever you call them, they'll be welcome on a dessert tray.
 All the ingredients, including pecans and shredded coconut, are mixed together in a pot until boiling and then dropped by spoonfuls onto parchment until the cookie-shaped treats cool and harden.

 Sweet and Salty Peanut Butter Chocolate Popcorn Balls ... what more do you need to know?
 (Photo: Jaymi Heimbuch)

 4. Sweet and Salty Peanut Butter Chocolate Popcorn Balls: The name says it all.
 The sweet comes from honey and chocolate chips.
 The salty comes from peanut butter and pretzel pieces.
 And, if you don't have the time to pop the popcorn, you could get away with using a low-salt, organic, already popped bagged popcorn and you wouldn't have to tell anyone.

 5. Christmas Bark: Just as easy as the Salted Dried-Cranberry Hazelnut Bark above, but this one uses white chocolate chips, cranberries and pistachios, and the red and green of the fruit and nuts give the bark a festive look.

-6. Gluten-free, No-bake Brownie Balls: Dates, almonds, cocoa and honey (use maple syrup instead and these become vegan) go into a food processor and out comes a batter that you roll into balls and dust with powdered sugar.
+6. Gluten-Free, No-Bake Brownie Balls: Dates, almonds, cocoa and honey (use maple syrup instead and these become vegan) go into a food processor and come out as a batter that you roll into balls and dust with powdered sugar.
 That's it.
 You're done.